priyusha08/Ubidots-Serial/README.md

-Python code to read data from  serail com port and send to Ubidots.
+Python code to read data from  serial com port and send to Ubidots.